TarasBrilian/trustless-procotol/README.md

-**Note**: THE CODE CAN ONLY RUN ON MAC OS
-**Note**: This is a prototype implementation for educational and research purposes.
-For production use, additional security audits and testing are required.
+**Note**: THE CODE CAN ONLY RUN ON MAC OS and this is a prototype implementation for educational and research purposes not for production use.

 # ZK-Wallet: Zero-Knowledge Cryptocurrency Wallet